 To ensure professional development and quality assurance, a member can serve a maximum of four consecutive years on the Technical Committee.

-The secretariat is managed by IUG’s general secretary, who is employed by the board and is the personnel manager for IUG’s other employees.
-The general secretary organizes the secretariat so that it can organize IUG’s members and volunteers as efficiently as possible and live up to the board’s ambition and objectives for the association.
+The secretariat is managed by EWB’s general secretary, who is employed by the board and is the personnel manager for EWB’s other employees.
+The general secretary organizes the secretariat so that it can organize EWB’s members and volunteers as efficiently as possible and live up to the board’s ambition and objectives for the association.
 The secretariat normally consists of a general secretary, two international project advisers, a mission coordinator, a communications officer and an accounting officer.
 In addition, one to two student assistants in the finance or administration area and one or two interns in a relevant area.
-The personnel handbook here is addressed to employees in the IUG’s secretariat.
+The personnel handbook here is addressed to employees in the EWB’s secretariat.

-You can read more about the other structures on the page under statutes and in the IUG Handbook.
+You can read more about the other structures on the page under statutes and in the EWB Handbook.

-IUG works with three thematic groups of volunteers who solve interdisciplinary subject-specific tasks within communication, fundraising and financial management.
+EWB works with thematic groups of volunteers who solve interdisciplinary subject-specific tasks.
 The groups are each led by a volunteer leader appointed by the secretariat.

-IUG’s work consists of two central forms of action: IUG Projects and IUG Response.
+EWB’s work consists of two central forms of action: EWB Projects and EWB Response.

 The two modalities have been developed to be able to respond effectively to different needs from long-term project management to emergency crisis management.